Blizzard Talks ‘Overwatch,’ ‘Hearthstone’ On Nintendo Switch

 Jeff Kaplan and Blizzard have been received well by gamers because of their level of openness and responsiveness when it comes to the titles they produce, unlike other game developers and brands.
 Positive reactions such as this, regarding bringing their titles to the Nintendo Switch, surely mean a long way when it comes from Blizzard and Kaplan, and fans could not be excited enough.

-[Featured image by chrisjohnsson / Shutterstock.com]
+[Featured Image by chrisjohnsson/Shutterstock]